SAP-samples/teched2022-IN280/exercises/ex3/ex36/readme.md

     It is possible to assign a processor ..

-    You may navigate directly to the *message details page* using the *message ID* `1EGT0e1kEW2C6kPVvE3GCitCRHyw` link
+    You may navigate directly to the *message details page* using the *Message ID* `1EGT0e1kEW2C6kPVvE3GCitCRHyw` link

 ## Summary